NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-2010 Census Tract to American Indian Area (AIA) Relationship File provides percent housing unit in tract that belongs to AIA.Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.; Unit counts are from the American Community Survey 5-yr 2016.
+- \2010 Census Tract to American Indian Area (AIA) Relationship File provides percent housing unit in tract that belongs to AIA.Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.

+- \Unit counts are from the American Community Survey 5-yr 2016.

 Assumption
 **********

-(2010) Tract is mapped to (2015) County and PUMA by adjusting for known geographic changes (e.g., renaming of Shannon County to Oglala Lakota County, SD) However, Tract=G3600530940103 (Oneida city, Madison County, NY) could not be mapped to County and PUMA and was removed.
+- \(2010) Tract is mapped to (2015) County and PUMA by adjusting for known geographic changes (e.g., renaming of Shannon County to Oglala Lakota County, SD) However, Tract=G3600530940103 (Oneida city, Madison County, NY) could not be mapped to County and PUMA and was removed.
 The tract contains only 11 units for AIA.

 .. _ashrae_iecc_climate_zone_2004: